 Outsourcing occurs when an organization hands over part of the value chain it owns to a different firm, while maintaining the number of business it is active in.
-In other words, it continues to offer the products and services based on inputs from the outsourced value chain activities to the relevant customers, but these parts of the value chain are no longer done in-house.
+In contrast, a divestiture occurs when the firm reduces the number of businesses it is active in by completely pulling out of a value chain and ceasing to offer the products from that value chain to the relevant customers.
+In other words, in outsourcing, the firm continues to offer the products and services based on inputs from the outsourced value chain activities to the relevant customers, but these parts of the value chain are no longer done in-house.

 Offshoring occurs when part of a value chain moves to another geography, usually one with lower cost.
 Offshoring may or may not involve outsourcing.
 The same firm could merely relocate operations to a new location (see Figure 9.1).
 Thus decisions on whether to move the process out of the firm’s boundary as well as out of the current geographical boundary occur together, if only implicitly (i.e., we may be implicitly choosing not to offshore, when we outsource to a local vendor).

 Figure 9.1: Outsourcing and offshoring

 The canonical outsourcing situation is one where before a company owned an entire value chain and afterwards, only parts of it.
 For example, a company active in the footwear business can outsource manufacturing while continuing to do design and distribution, see Figure 9.2.
 The key question therefore is whether manufacturing and design / distribution need to be owned in the same corporate portfolio.
 This is the outsourcing decision.
 It does not involve asking whether the company should get out of the footwear business, which is the divestiture decision.
+Note that just the manufacturing of footballs can be seen as a business by itself, since it has its own business model (i.e., answers to the question of who is the customer, what is the value proposition, and how is this delivered).
+But for clarity, in this document we will refer to it as a value chain activity as seen from the perspective of a firm that begins by owning the entire business (i.e., manufacturing, design and distribution).
+Thus outsourcing involves refocusing by exiting value chain activities that are parts of the businesses in the portfolio, whereas divestiture involves refocusing by exiting the entire set of value chain activities that constitute a business in the portfolio.

-A further distinction is that under outsourcing there remains an ongoing dependency between the outsourced value chain activities and those that are kept in-house.
+A further distinction between divestiture and outsourcing is that under outsourcing there remains an ongoing dependency between the outsourced value chain activities and those that are kept in-house.
 Such ongoing dependency may or may not be the case after divestiture.
 Despite these differences, we can analyze the outsourcing decision in a broadly similar way to divestiture, because both involve refocusing (see box 9.1).

 Figure 9.2: The company remains in the footwear business after outsourcing manufacturing